top of page

 -

-Can i claim through my Private Health Insurance?Yes, we can swipe your card through the Hicaps terminal and process your refund immediately.
+Can i claim Podiatry through my Private Health Insurance?Yes, we can swipe your card through the Hicaps terminal and process your refund immediately.

 -